javaskript/Impulse/README.md

-# X1nput
+# Impulse

-X1nput is Xinput rewritten using the [Windows.Gaming.Input API](https://docs.microsoft.com/en-us/uwp/api/windows.gaming.input) which has better support for Xbox One controllers, including impulse triggers.
+Impulse is Xinput rewritten using the [Windows.Gaming.Input API](https://docs.microsoft.com/en-us/uwp/api/windows.gaming.input) which has better support for Xbox One controllers, including impulse triggers.

 There's no way for the game to know whether the controller supports impulse triggers using Xinput API, so this DLL just converts normal vibrations to trigger vibrations.